bendahl/galene_deployment/doc/USER.md

   if you've configured an SSH key on GitHub, you may use `git@github.com:bendahl/galene_deployment.git`.
 - Navigate to the now locally available `galene_deployment` directory.
 - Within the project main directory navigate to the subdirectory `deploy`.
-- If you haven't yet opened a shell, it's now time to open a shell within the current directory.
+- If you haven't yet opened a shell, it's now time to do so within the current directory.
 - Make sure to set the following environment variables:
-  - _ADMIN_PASSWORD:_ The password for the Galène admin user.
+  - _**ADMIN_PASSWORD**:_ The password for the Galène admin user.
-  - _MAX_USER:_  Maximum number of users.
+  - _**MAX_USER**:_  Maximum number of users.
 Default: 10.
-This should not exceed 100.
+The value should not exceed 100.
 The number is used to decide which instance size is needed
     (more users = more hardware = higher costs).
 A number less than 10 does not make sense, as it doesn't affect the sizing decision.
+  - If you would like to use your own domain and SSL certificates, set up the additional variables mentioned below and make sure to update your DNS information accordingly once the server has been deployed (**note that the content should be base64 encoded to ensure that the values will be forwarded correctly**):
+    - _**SSL_CERTIFICATE**:_ The SSL certificate for your domain (make sure that your certificate file contains the full [chain of trust](https://www.ssl.com/faqs/what-is-a-chain-of-trust/)).
+    - _**SSL_PRIVATE_KEY**:_ The private key belonging to your certificate
 - To deploy Galène to Google Cloud enter `pulumi up`.
 A short summary outlining the planned changes will appear.
 Confirm this dialog by selecting "yes" to go through with the deployment.
 - After a short while the deployment should be complete and you will be presented with some basic information such as:
-    - _Container Instance Name:_ The name of your server within Google Cloud.
+    - _**Container Instance Name:**_ The name of your server within Google Cloud.
-    - _External IP:_ The address at which your server may be contacted from the outside (via Browser, etc...)
+    - _**External IP:**_ The address at which your server may be contacted from the outside (via Browser, etc...)
-    - _Meeting URL:_ This is the link to your online meeting room.
+    - _**Meeting URL:**_ This is the link to your online meeting room.
 Use this to enter the meeting.
-Make sure to send this link to all participants.
+Make sure to send this link to all participants. **If you're using your own domain, make sure to update the relevant DNS entry to match the exernal IP.
+You should also replace the IP in your meeting URL with your domain name before sending out invitations.
+    The process of updating your DNS entry is not documented here, because different providers handle this differently.**

 #### Cleaning Up
 When you don't need the meeting room anymore, you should clean up all resources running in the Cloud to reduce cost.
 To do so, follow these steps: